NikkoScript/contract_node/readme.md

 ## Code Example
 Contract contructor:
+''''javascript

-'//@Param mandatory Array(String) mandatory parameter to fullfill the contract
+//@Param mandatory Array(String) mandatory parameter to fullfill the contract
 //@Param optionnal Array(String) parameter can be pass but not needed to fullfill the contract Contract(mandatory,optionnal)
+''''

 Give one object given by the client to fullfill the contract '//@Param Object Object request send by the client to fullfild the contract